emiliosheinz/full-cycle-api-gateway/README.md

 ### Deployment

-- **DB-less mode**: Where all the configuration is stored in memory based on a YAML or JSON file.
+- DB-less mode: Where all the configuration is stored in memory based on a YAML or JSON file.
-- **With a database**: Where all the configuration is stored in a database, PostgreSQL or Cassandra for exemple
+- With a database: Where all the configuration is stored in a database, PostgreSQL or Cassandra for exemple

 #### Distributed deployment